rickylai248/StockMarketBuddy/README.md

 # Stock Market Buddy

 Web SMS application written in Ruby focused on assisting in checking the selected stock prices!
 Supported by Twilio for SMS notifications and Ruby on Rails.
-Pick one of your favourite commodities and view updates on your phone in real time!
+Pick one of your favourite commodities and view updates on your phone in real time.

 Inspired from mop-tracker (photo):
 ![image](https://raw.githubusercontent.com/mop-tracker/mop/master/doc/screenshot.png)